jagennath-hari/SpatialFusion-LM/README.md

 - [ ] Fix [**UniK3D**](https://lpiccinelli-eth.github.io/pub/unik3d/) bug in CUDA Memeory stream for async error while running [**SpatialLM**](https://manycore-research.github.io/SpatialLM/) in parallel
 - [x] **(2025-04-24)** Expand evaluation to TUM, Replica, and with one custom recorded dataset

-## 🗃️ Download TUM and Replica ROS2 datasets
+## 🗃️ Download TUM and Replica ROS 2 datasets

 This script will prompt you to select one or more datasets to download: